Baselj/AJPESWebCrawler/README.md

 ## How do I use it?

-- Configure your gmail account to enable automation of emails
+- Configure your Gmail account to enable automation of emails
 - Configure variables
   - mailUname (your gmail address),
   - mailPwd (your gmail password)